Duke in Provence

-Students are expected to participate in the internship for 20-25 hours each week during the 4-week period.
+Students are expected to participate in the internship for approximately 24 hours each week during the 4-week period.
 Each week, faculty will meet with each student and with each company to discuss work objectives, share progress, and offer feedback.
 Companies will offer assessments of each student based on general attitude, teamwork, motivation, communication, punctuality, initiative, professional attitude, quality of work, discernment, and organization.

-Coursework will be supplemented by a number of expert guest speakers and site visits.
+Coursework will be supplemented by expert guest speakers and site visits.

 PROGRAM FACULTY & STAFF